 Dismissal from the MLS Program takes place under very specific circumstances, and is typically due to significant substandard academic, behavioral, compliance, and/or professional performance issues.
-The MLS Program Director may convene a committee of faculty to examine the student's case and make a recommendation for action to the Program Director.
+The MLS Academic Standing Committee examines the student's case determines if the student will be dismissed from the MLS Program.
 The Medical Laboratory Sciences Program Director or designee may attend the committee as a non-voting member to better understand discussion and provide information as requested.